| | Home:

 analyzed on the same case series and may present slightly varying

 sensitivity and specificity rates.
+In general,

 cell proliferation has proved to be associated with breast cancer